 - A stroller and carseat you love.
 We went with gray, as the color felt neutral and didn’t get too dirty.

 - Cute clothes!
-Your loved ones are going to gift you baby outfits (who can resist!), so mine as well get the ones you want.
+Your loved ones are going to gift you outfits whether they’re on your baby registry or not (who can resist!), so might as well get the ones you want.
 Love this darling outfit.

 - I’d register for this outfit, too.